nchah/movielens-recommender/README.md

 Once again, this data is further filtered by only selecting movie-ratings that occur above a certain threshold in frequency and in minimum movie rating.
 As a result, the final output file contains movie recommendations that are both high in favorable ratings and occur frequently in the network of like-minded movie watchers.

+A number of Python libraries were tested to parse the full set of data (>300 MB of tuples in the `ml-ratings.csv` file).
+The `numpy`, `pickle`, and additional Python libraries did not lead to significant speed improvements, so the script parses the CSV tuples without any specialized support.

 ```
 $ python eng-q1.py # v1.0 for the project